 The practice regularly monitored the demand on the service and the number of appointments available.
-The appointment system had evolved following feedback from patients.
+The appointment system had evolved following feedback from patients and continued to be discussed at patient participation group meetings.

 Results from the national GP patient survey showed that patient satisfaction with how they could access care and treatment was higher compared to the local and national averages.
 For example the GP survey results showed: